How to Fix a Seat Belt That’s Stuck

 Wearing your seat belt is one of the best ways to stay protected when driving or riding in a car.
 In fact, it’s required by law that you should wear one.
 However, your car’s seatbelt can sometimes get stuck or malfunction, which could be a large safety hazard.
 Here is how to fix a stuck seat belt.

 Fixing a seat belt that won’t retract

-A common issue is having a seat belt that won’t retract back into its retractor housing or lock under deceleration, which can render it useless in the event of an accident.
-Your car’s seat belts are made of polyester and that fabric can easily get gunked up with dirt, debris, and oil from your skin over time.
+A common issue is having a seat belt that won’t retract back into its retractor housing or lock under deceleration, which can render it useless in an accident.
+Your car’s seat belts are made of polyester, and that fabric can easily get gunked up with dirt, debris, and oil from your skin over time.
 It’s kind of a gross thought, but think of what your shirt would look like if you didn’t wash it for years.
 Yes, that’s what is on your seatbelt.

 - Fill the small tub with water and some laundry detergent

 - Put the tub of soapy water on the driver’s seat and pull the seat belt out of its housing completely

 - Attach the clip to the very top of the seat belt so that it doesn’t retract into the housing